wal-g/wal-g/README.md

 * ``delete``

 Is used to delete backups and WALs before them.
 By default ``delete`` will perform dry run.
 If you want to execute deletion you have to add ``--confirm`` flag at the end of the command.
+Backups marked as permanent will not be deleted.

 ``delete`` can operate in two modes: ``retain`` and ``before``.